dclfbk/alpinehutsustainability/docs/state_of_the_art.md

 💡 Propose a simple indicator for measuring efficiency of an alpine destination, mostly related to productivity-quality-sustainability.
 Uses DEA (data envelopment analysis) method.

 ---
+📝 Kozic, I., & Mikulic, J. (2014).
+Research Note: Measuring Tourism Sustainability: An Empirical Comparison of Different Weighting Procedures Used in Modelling Composite Indicators.
+Tourism Economics, 20, 429–438. https://doi.org/10.5367/te.2013.0283

+💡 Compares three different procedures for weighting sustainability indicators in the construction of composite indicators of tourism sustainability (TS).
+The three procedures are Factor Analysis, Expert Opinion and equal weights.
+Findings suggests the more appropriate technique depends on the degree of correlations between the individual indicators (reflective vs formative conceptualization).

+🆒 Understand if the individual indicators I will use fall in the reflective or formative scenario.